indexzero/node-asana-api/README.md

   });
 ```

-## Alternatively create the client with an OAuth token
+### Alternatively, create the client with an OAuth access token

 ``` js
   var asana = require('asana-api');